General terms and conditions with customer information

 5) Delivery and shipping conditions

-5.1 The delivery of goods takes place via delivery service provider to the delivery address specified by the customer, unless otherwise agreed.
+5.1 If the seller offers to ship the goods, delivery will be made within the delivery area specified by the seller to the delivery address specified by the customer, unless otherwise agreed.
 When processing the transaction, the delivery address specified in the seller’s order processing is decisive.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This only applies in the event that the seller is not responsible for the non-delivery and the seller has concluded a specific covering transaction with the supplier with due care.
-The seller will make every reasonable effort to procure the goods.
-In the event of the unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be reimbursed immediately.
+5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper delivery to himself.
+This only applies in the event that the seller is not responsible for the non-delivery and has concluded a specific hedging transaction with the supplier with due diligence.
+The seller will use all reasonable efforts to procure the goods.
+In the case of unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.

 6) Retention of title

-If the seller makes an advance payment, he retains ownership of the delivered goods until the purchase price owed has been paid in full.
+If the seller pays in advance, he retains ownership of the delivered goods until the purchase price owed has been paid in full.

 7) Liability for defects (warranty)

-7.1 Unless otherwise stated in the following provisions, the provisions of statutory liability for defects apply.
+7.1 Unless otherwise stated in the following regulations, the statutory liability for defects shall apply.
 Deviating from this, the following applies to contracts for the delivery of goods:

-7.2 If the customer acts as an entrepreneur, the seller has the choice of the type of supplementary performance; In the case of new goods, the limitation period for defects is one year from delivery of the goods; In the case of used goods, the rights and claims due to defects are excluded; the statute of limitations does not start again if a replacement delivery is made within the scope of liability for defects.
+7.2 If the customer acts as an entrepreneur, the seller has the choice of the type of supplementary performance; in the case of new goods, the limitation period for defects is one year from delivery of the goods; in the case of used goods, the rights and claims due to defects are excluded; the statute of limitations does not begin again if a replacement delivery is made as part of the liability for defects.

-7.3 The limitations of liability and shortened deadlines set out above do not apply for claims for damages and reimbursement of expenses by the customer, in the event that the seller has fraudulently concealed the defect, for goods that have been used for a building in accordance with their normal use and have caused its defectiveness, for any existing obligation on the part of the seller to provide updates for digital products in the case of contracts for the delivery of goods with digital elements.
+7.3 The limitations of liability and reductions in deadlines set out above do not apply for claims for damages and reimbursement of expenses by the customer, in the event that the seller has fraudulently concealed the defect, for goods that have been used for a building in accordance with their usual purpose and have caused its defectiveness, for any existing obligation of the seller to provide updates for digital products, in the case of contracts for the delivery of goods with digital elements.

-7.4 In addition, it applies to entrepreneurs that the statutory limitation periods for any existing statutory right of recourse remain unaffected.
+7.4 In addition, for entrepreneurs, the statutory limitation periods for any existing statutory right of recourse remain unaffected.

-7.5 If the customer acts as a merchant within the meaning of Section 1 of the German Commercial Code, he is subject to the commercial inspection and notification obligation in accordance with Section 377 of the German Commercial Code (HGB).
-If the customer fails to comply with the notification requirements regulated there, the goods are deemed to have been approved.
+7.5 If the customer acts as a merchant within the meaning of Section 1 of the German Commercial Code (HGB), he is subject to the commercial obligation to inspect and give notice of defects in accordance with Section 377 of the German Commercial Code.
+If the customer fails to comply with the notification obligations regulated there, the goods are deemed to have been approved.

 8) Applicable Law

 The law of the Federal Republic of Germany applies to all legal relationships between the parties, excluding the laws on the international purchase of movable goods.
-In the case of consumers, this choice of law only applies insofar as the protection granted by mandatory provisions of the law of the state in which the consumer has his habitual residence is not withdrawn.
+For consumers, this choice of law only applies insofar as the protection granted is not withdrawn by mandatory provisions of the law of the state in which the consumer has his habitual residence.

 9) Code of Conduct

-– The seller has submitted to the conditions of participation for the eCommerce initiative “Fairness in Retail”, which can be viewed on the Internet at https://www.fairness-im-handel.de/teilnahmebedingungen/.
+The seller has submitted to the conditions of participation for the eCommerce initiative “Fairness in trade”, which can be viewed on the Internet at https://www.fairness-im-handel.de/teilnahmebedingungen/.

 10.2 The seller is neither obliged nor willing to participate in a dispute settlement procedure before a consumer arbitration board.